AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 -   AccessKey pair

     An AccessKey pair consists of an AccessKey ID and an AccessKey secret.
 AccessKey pairs are used for access authentication.
 OSS uses symmetric encryption based on AccessKey pairs to authenticate the identities of requesters.
 The AccessKey ID is used to identify a user.
 The AccessKey secret is used to encrypt and verify signature strings.
 The AccessKey secret must be kept confidential.
-For more information about how to obtain an AccessKey pair, see[Create an AccessKey pair]().
+For more information about how to obtain an AccessKey pair, see [Create an AccessKey pair]().

 ## Common operations